Frequently Asked Questions

 The Annual Data Report (ADR) is divided into three parts -- two volumes and Reference Tables.
 Specific chapters address trends in ESRD patient populations, quality of ESRD care, kidney transplantation outcomes, costs of ESRD care, Healthy People 2020 objectives, chronic kidney disease (CKD), pediatric ESRD, and cardiovascular disease.
 Visit the main ADR page or Reference Tables.
 You may also review previous ADRs.

 All ESRD patients, regardless of insurance coverage and age, are included in the USRDS database.
-Only analyses based on Medicare claims data, such as hospitalizations, costs, and clinical services are restricted to Medicare patients.

 The Renal Data Extraction and Reference (RenDER) system on the web site enables you to create your own tables using state or county-level data.